rulebricks/helm/README.md

 ---

-Simplified resources to deploy your own configurations of Rulebricks and its dependencies via Helm.
+Resources to deploy custom configurations of Rulebricks and its dependencies via Helm.

 ## Prerequisites